 What are the oddest questions you've been asked?

 Oh, there is a lot of competition here.
 A lady once asked why there was a beeping noise on our traffic-light controlled crossings.
 I explained that it was to let blind people know that there was a crossing and that the light was green.
 Obviously not understanding that I was referring to pedestrians, she was horrified that we allowed blind people to drive on our roads.

 Another one was when I was touring in Scotland and we were driving past lots of fields full of sheep.
 A lady asked me what all the sheep did at night.
 I replied that some went to the local pub, some to the disco, but mostly they just stayed in the fields.

 You're known for your sense of humor.
 Does this help you in your work?

 I think a sense of humor is vital in my job.
 Sometimes things don't go as planned and it helps to diffuse a situation if I can get people to see the funny side.
 Often during those unplanned moments, my tour members have the most fun.
 Also, I feel that people are on their holidays and should be having fun, not just being given a constant stream of facts, so I try to be as entertaining as possible.
 I love to make people laugh!

 What's the best part about being English?

-The cuisine!!! (which today has become very tasty).
-Seriously, it's living in a stunningly beautiful country which has so much to offer in terms of countryside, history, culture and friendly (mostly) people who don't take themselves too seriously and have a great sense of humour.
+The cuisine!!! — which today has become very tasty.
+Seriously, it's living in a stunningly beautiful country that has so much to offer in terms of countryside, history, culture, and (mostly) friendly people who don't take themselves too seriously, and have a great sense of humour.

 — Patricia in Massillon, OH